What is amelanotic melanoma?

 How is amelanotic melanoma diagnosed?

 Amelanotic melanomas have little to no pigment and can be clinically challenging to diagnose.

-A patient’s history of change in a lesion is an important factor in amelanotic lesions and amelanotic melanoma should be considered in the differential diagnosis.
+A patient’s history of observing a change in a lesion is an important diagnostic factor with amelanotic lesions and amelanotic melanoma should be considered in the differential diagnosis.

-Examination of the entire skin surface is also important, as sun damage and other pigmented lesions may provide clinical clues that a non/hypopigmented lesion may be an amelanotic melanoma
+Examination of the entire skin surface is also important, as sun damage (eg, actinic keratoses) and other pigmented lesions may provide clinical clues that a non-pigmented or hypopigmented lesion may be an amelanotic melanoma.

 - Irregular pigmentation (if any is present)

-- Polymorphous vascular patterns: milky-red areas, reticular depigmentation, dotted irregular vessels, linear irregular vessels or the combination of dotted and linear irregular vessels (the most frequent dermoscopic finding)
+- Polymorphous vascular patterns including milky-red areas, reticular depigmentation, dotted irregular vessels, linear irregular vessels, or the combination of dotted and linear irregular vessels (the most frequent dermoscopic finding)

 - White lines .

 Lesions that are suspicious of amelanotic melanoma should be excised with a 2–3 mm clinical margin and sent for pathological diagnosis (excision biopsy).